MO7AMED3TWAN/MO7AMED3TWAN/README.md

 - Developing NLP models, including [Recegnize words of  Quran System].

-- Creating Computer Vision solutions, such as [Alphapetic Character's Detection Via CNN].
+- Creating Computer Vision solutions, such as [Alphabetic Characters Detection Via CNN].

 - Exploring and analyzing data in the field of Data Science.